gnehz972/word4you/word4you-extension/README.md

 ## Setup

-1. Install the `word4you` executable (see Installation section below)
+1. Install the dev extension in Raycast
+   - Run `npm run dev` in the `word4you-extension` directory
-2. Install the extension in Raycast
+   - This will start the Raycast development server and open the extension in Raycast
-3. Configure your settings in Raycast extension preferences:
+2. Configure your settings in Raycast extension preferences:
    - **Gemini API Key** (required): Your Google Gemini API key
    - **Vocabulary Base Directory** (optional): Base directory where 'word4you' subdirectory will be created (defaults to home directory)
    - **Git Remote URL** (optional): Git repository for vocabulary backup (SSH URLs only, e.g., git@github.com:username/repo.git)